cwatson/mri_library/README.md

 <!-- vim-markdown-toc -->
 # Requirements
 ## Files/Formats and Directories
-The *project directory* is where all scripts will be run from; its variable is `${projdir}`.
+The *project directory* is where all scripts will be run from;
+its variable is `${projdir}` and is automatically set as the working directory.
 It is the *top-level* directory for your project; i.e., all relevant data should be accessible from here.

-When running the initial scripts, you will need to provide 1 of the following:
+When running the initial scripts, you will need to provide one of the following:
 1. A `sourcedata` directory, which contains *BIDS*-compliant subject directories and the *DICOM* files in `${target}_dicom.tar.gz` within that directory tree.